 Learn more about our limited Application Fee Waiver program for students who identify as a member of an underrepresented group and have self-identified financial need.
 The deadline to apply is Dec.
 1, 2023 by 12:00pm EST.

 Need to reach the director of graduate studies directly?
 Email her.

 Domestic and International Students

-Both programs are open to Canadian and international applicants; however, our current structure for financial support makes it much easier for us to allocate MA program places to Canadian citizens and permanent residents.
+Both programs are open to Canadian citizens and permanent residents, as well as international applicants; however, our current structure for financial support makes it much easier for us to allocate MA program places to Canadian citizens and permanent residents.
 We strongly encourage international applicants to apply to the PhD program rather than the MA.
-Canadian applicants are very welcome to apply to either program.
+Canadian citizens and permanent residents are very welcome to apply to either program.

-Approximately 10 new PhD students and 10 new MA students enroll each year.
+About 12 new PhD and 15 new MA students enroll each year.
+Typically, the MA students are domestic, with the majority being admitted to our Philosophy Concentration, and the remainder to our Philosophy of Science Concentration.
 All students entering both programs are guaranteed funding to cover tuition and living expenses.
 For details, see our funding and fellowships page.

-Admission to the MA program requires a bachelor’s degree from a recognized university.
+Admission to the MA program (Philosophy Concentration, hereafter ‘Philosophy’) requires a bachelor’s degree from a recognized university.
 The applicant must have a strong background in philosophy (roughly equivalent to an undergraduate major), with minimum average grades of mid-B in the applicant’s overall program and A- in the philosophy courses.

 Admission to the PhD program requires either a bachelor’s degree or a master’s degree in philosophy from a recognized university.